gonza0305/Automatic-recognition-of-emotions-evoked-by-soundscapes/README.md

 * Analysis and selection of the most important features of sounds in order to improve the accuracy in the prediction of valence and arousal
 * Design and tuning of a CNN using the log-mel spectrogram of the audio files

-> Additional information:
-All the evaluated models are located in the same file